Philanthropic Leadership Platform: Russia-Europe

-The EFC will make the selection of programme participants from the application pool.
-All applicants will be notified of the final selection by 9 September.
+The EFC and the Vladimir Potanin Foundation make the selection of programme participants from the application pool.
+All applicants are notified of the final selection.

 About the organisers

-The programme is funded by the Vladimir Potanin Foundation and led by the EFC in partnership with the Vladimir Potanin Foundation
+The platform is organised by the EFC in partnership with, and with the financial support of, the Vladimir Potanin Foundation.

 The Vladimir Potanin Foundation, an EFC member, is one of the largest private foundations in Russia and works towards developing a philanthropy culture, uniting creative professionals who play a key role in solving current public issues and achieving sustainable social change; and provides opportunities for new ideas and creates a favourable environment to make them come true.